Herantis Pharma Plc

 Income from business operations, R&D expenses

-Herantis Group did not have essential revenues in 2018 or in the corresponding period in the previous year.
+Herantis Group did not have material revenues in 2019 or in the corresponding period in the previous year.

-The R&D expenses for the review period were 2.1 million euros, recorded in the profit and loss statement as an expense for the period.
-The R&D expenses for the review period mainly comprised of the clinical trials of CDNF for the treatment of Parkinson's disease and Lymfactin® for the treatment of breast cancer associated lymphedema, and the early preclinical development of ngCDNF.
+The R&D expenses for the review period were 4.0 million euros, recorded in the income statement as an expense for the period.
+The R&D expenses for the review period mainly comprised of the clinical trials of CDNF for the treatment of Parkinson’s disease and Lymfactin® for the treatment of breast cancer associated lymphedema, and the early preclinical development of xCDNF.

-The Group's R&D expenses for the corresponding period in the previous year, 1.4 million euros, were recorded as the review period's expenses in the profit and loss statement.
+The Group’s R&D expenses for the corresponding period in the previous year, 2.1 million euros, were recorded as the review period’s expenses in the income statement.

 Financing and capital expenditure

-In addition, the European Union has awarded a grant of about 6.0 million euros for the project TreatER.
-The TreatER project is essentially the Phase 1-2 clinical study of Herantis with CDNF for the treatment of Parkinson's disease.
+In addition, the European Union has awarded a grant of about 6.0 million euros for the project TreatER, which started on January 1, 2017.
+The TreatER project is essentially the Phase 1-2 clinical study of Herantis with CDNF for the treatment of Parkinson’s disease.
+In the review period, the TreatER project was granted an extension of one year, continuing the project to 31 December 2020.
+The extension does not impact the grant amount.

-The consolidated cash flow from operations in the review period was -3.7 (-2.6) million euros.
+The consolidated cash flow from operating activities in the review period was -6.0 (‑3.7) million euros.

 No R&D expenses were capitalized during the review period.

-Consolidated equity on December 31, 2018 was -0.1 (4.1) million euros.
-The change is the result of the loss of the review period.
+Consolidated equity on December 31, 2019 was 1.9 (-0.1) million euros.
+The change is the result of the share issues and consolidated loss of the review period.

 Personnel, management, and administration

-During the review period, the company's Board of Directors comprised of Pekka Mattila (Chairman), Jim Phillips, Aki Prihti, Timo Veromaa, and Frans Wuite.
-The Managing Director for the company was Pekka Simula.
+During the review period, the company’s Board of Directors comprised of Pekka Mattila (Chairman), Ingrid Atteryd Heiman (from 12 March 2019), Jim Phillips, Aki Prihti, Timo Veromaa (Vice Chairman from 29 May 2019), and Frans Wuite.
+The CEO for the company was Pekka Simula.

-The AGM adopted the annual accounts for the financial year 2017 and resolved to discharge the members of the Board of Directors and the Managing Director from liability.
-In accordance with the proposal by the Board of Directors, the AGM resolved that no dividend shall be paid for the financial period January 1-December 31, 2017, and that the loss for the period shall be recorded on the profit and loss account.
+The AGM adopted the consolidated and parent company financial statements for the financial year 2018 and resolved to discharge the members of the Board of Directors and the Managing Director from liability.
+In accordance with the proposal by the Board of Directors, the AGM resolved that no dividend shall be paid for the financial period January 1–December 31, 2018, and that the loss for the period shall be recorded on the profit and loss account.

 The AGM decided that the Auditor will be paid reasonable remuneration in accordance with its invoice approved by the company.

-Five members were elected in the Board of Directors: Pekka Mattila, James (Jim) Phillips, Aki Prihti, Timo Veromaa, and Frans Wuite.
+Six members were elected in the Board of Directors: Ingrid Atteryd Heiman, Pekka Mattila, James (Jim) Phillips, Aki Prihti, Timo Veromaa, and Frans Wuite.

 The firm of authorized public accountants PricewaterhouseCoopers Oy was appointed Herantis Pharma Plc’s Auditor for the term ending at the closing of the next Annual General Meeting of shareholders, with Mr. Martin Grandell, APA, as the responsible auditor.